LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 ## 1. The Farm Dataset

-This is a brief description of the Farm Dataset.
-The dataset contains factual questions paired with systematically generated persuasive misinformation.
+The Farm dataset contains factual questions paired with systematically generated persuasive misinformation.

-To see the misinformation results using different persuasion strategies and different sub-datasets, the python script `run_exp.py`, along with the Farm Dataset, can be used.
+To see the misinformation results using different persuasion strategies and different sub-datasets from the Farm Dataset, run the python script `run_exp.py`.

 ### Overview